pearl-lilly/sql-powerbi-sales-analysis/README.md

 9. If we calculate net revenue (after accounting for returns), how does the ranking of products or categories change compared to gross revenue?

 # 🛠 Tools Used
-- *MySQL Workbench 8.x* – For structured SQL queries and database exploration
+-*MySQL Workbench 8.x* – For structured SQL queries and database exploration
 - *Power BI Desktop (June 2024 update)* – For visualizing trends and metrics
 - *DAX (Data Analysis Expressions)* – For dynamic aggregations and custom metrics in Power BI